-I saw dolphins the other day jumping around the Manhattan Beach pier and wandered if they were putting a show around here too.
+I saw dolphins the other day jumping around the Manhattan Beach pier and wondered if they were putting a show around here too.

 “Dolphins don’t move like that.
-This is something else,” replied my husband while trying to get closer to the shore.
+That is something else,” replied my husband while trying to get closer to the shore.

 After a few minutes, we were able to determine what was in the water, scuba divers!
 Ok, I didn’t know people were able to scuba dive around the Palos Verdes Peninsula.
 It makes sense though.
 A giant kelp forest lies underwater.
 I imagine the vast array of creatures this ecosystem holds.

 As the divers in black suits were coming out of the water one by one, I continued to take a look at my surroundings.